 Libertador is a well-known upscale hotel brand in Peru.
 The Lima property is a four-star business hotel with 54 rooms and limited leisure facilities, however, it’s right next door to the Country Club Lima Hotel and as I mentioned above, this location is very desirable.

 Rooms at the Libetador Lima have typical business hotel decor; ours was spacious with comfortable beds and a decent bathroom.
 The Libertador Lima has four sets of connecting rooms that are perfect for families, as well as larger suites with kitchenette facilities.
 The service is very friendly; I had a situation requiring a bit of extra attention and and found the front desk to be very accommodating.

 The bottom line is that if you don’t need a long list of onsite amenities in Lima, the Liberator is a good family-friendly option.
 Rates at the Libertador Lima start at $US 115 per night.

 Do you need help planning a family vacation to Peru?
 We can help!
 Ciao Bambino’s Family Vacation Consulting Service provides one-on-one support for everything from booking accommodations to recommending family-friendly activities and guides.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.